docker-library/docs/influxdb/content.md

 #### Upgrade Example - Custom Paths

-Assume you've been running a 1.x deployment with data and config mounted at custom paths:
+Assume you've been running an InfluxDB 1.x deployment with data and config mounted at custom paths:

 ```console
 $ docker run -p 8086:8086 \